 LinkedIn is a great source of inspiration.
 And it makes it easy to get exposure for yourself and your business if you decide to share your articles there.

-7. Get Ideas from Discussions in Facebook Groups and Reddit Communities
+9. Get Ideas from Discussions in Facebook Groups

 Social media marketing is a powerful way for businesses of all sizes to reach prospects and customers and get new content ideas.
 Facebook Groups is an underrated asset.
 It a strong base for an active community.
 You can see new trending topic discussion, recommendations, tips, new insights from business owners and specialists.